isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 lease for one setting of the ``match-client-id`` and then renews it when the setting has been changed.
 First, consider the case when the client obtains the lease and the ``match-client-id`` is set to ``true``.
-The server will store the lease information, including "client identifier" (if supplied) and "chaddr", in the lease database.
-When the setting is changed and the client renews the lease, the server will determine that it should use the "chaddr" to search for the existing lease.
-If the client hasn't changed its MAC address, the server should successfully find the existing lease.
-The "client identifier" associated with the returned lease will be ignored and the client will be allowed to use this lease.
+The server stores the lease information, including the client identifier (if supplied) and ``chaddr``, in the lease database.
+When the setting is changed and the client renews the lease, the server will determine that it should use the ``chaddr`` to search for the existing lease.
+If the client has not changed its MAC address, the server should successfully find the existing lease.
+The client identifier associated with the returned lease will be ignored and the client will be allowed to use this lease.
-When the lease is renewed only the "chaddr" will be recorded for this lease, according to the new server setting.
+When the lease is renewed only the ``chaddr`` will be recorded for this lease, according to the new server setting.

-In the second case the client has the lease with only a "chaddr" value recorded.
-When the ``match-client-id`` setting is changed to ``true``, the server will first try to use the "client identifier" to find the existing client's lease.
-This will return no results because the "client identifier" was not recorded for this lease.
-The server will then use the "chaddr" and the lease will be found.
-If the lease appears to have no "client identifier" recorded, the server will assume that this lease belongs to the client and that it was created with the previous setting of the ``match-client-id``.
-However, if the lease contains a "client identifier" which is different from the "client identifier" used by the client, the lease will be assumed to belong to another client and the new lease will be allocated.
+In the second case, the client has the lease with only a ``chaddr`` value recorded.
+When the ``match-client-id`` setting is changed to ``true``, the server will first try to use the client identifier to find the existing client's lease.
+This will return no results because the client identifier was not recorded for this lease.
+The server will then use the ``chaddr`` and the lease will be found.
+If the lease appears to have no client identifier recorded, the server will assume that this lease belongs to the client and that it was created with the previous setting of the ``match-client-id``.
+However, if the lease contains a client identifier which is different from the client identifier used by the client, the lease will be assumed to belong to another client and a new lease will be allocated.

 .. _dhcp4-authoritative: